DiNeves/playground-store/README.md

 ## 📖 About The Project

-This project automates the testing of the **Test Playground Store**, ensuring the quality and stability of critical business flows.
+This project automates the testing of the **Playground Store**, ensuring the quality and stability of critical business flows.

 The framework is built using **Playwright** and follows the **Page Object Model (POM)** design pattern to ensure code reusability and maintainability.
 It also implements **Data-Driven Testing** to validate multiple scenarios dynamically.